Testing the Boundary-to-Bound Correspondence with Numerical Relativity: The Boundary to Bound State Relations

 \subsubsection{Scattering Angle}

 We now compare the scattering angle obtained from our numerical simulations to existing analytical information in the PN and PM expansions.
 We compare our numerically obtained scattering angles to the PN expanded analytical estimates provided in \cite{B2B_paper3}, which was obtained through derivations provided in \cite{PN_scattering_paper1,PN_scattering_paper2,PN_scattering_paper3,PN_scattering_paper4,PN_scattering_paper5,PN_scattering_paper6,PN_scattering_paper7}, and contains terms up to 4PN that were shown to follow the B2B relations.
-Since the B2B relations face limitations when including nonlocal-in-time contributions, we split the scattering angle into local and nonlocal contributions.
-The total scattering angle is then given by \beq \frac{\chi}{2} = \sum^{\infty}_{j=1} \frac{1}{j^n}\bigg(\chi_{\text{j,loc}}^{(n)}(\nu_{\infty}) + \chi_{\text{j,nloc}}^{(n)}(\nu_{\infty})\bigg). \eeq For the nonlocal contribution we only include terms that are proportional to $\log \nu_\infty$.
+Since the B2B relations face limitations when including nonlocal-in-time contributions, we split the PN scattering angle into local and nonlocal contributions.
+The total 4PN scattering angle is then given by \beq \frac{\chi}{2} = \sum^{\infty}_{j=1} \frac{1}{j^n}\bigg(\chi_{\text{j,loc}}^{(n)}(\nu_{\infty}) + \chi_{\text{j,nloc}}^{(n)}(\nu_{\infty})\bigg) \eeq where $\nu_{\infty} = \sqrt{\gamma^2-1}$.
+For the nonlocal contribution we only include terms that are proportional to $\log \nu_\infty$.
 We also consider the 4PM scattering angle, including both conservative and radiative contributions \cite{4PM_paper1,4PM_paper2,4PM_paper3,4PM_paper4,4PM_paper5,4PM_paper6,4PM_paper7}.
-Once again, we split the components into conservative and radiative parts.
-We also include a resummation of the form introduced in \cite{B2B_paper1,strong_field_scattering}.
+We split the components into conservative and radiative parts.
+We also include a $\mathcal{L}$-resummed PM scattering angle of the form introduced in \cite{B2B_paper1,strong_field_scattering}.
 The resummation procedure requires information about the boundary between scattering and non-scattering orbits.
 We note that the estimate for $J(E)$ on the boundary introduced in \cite{strong_field_scattering} does not work beyond a limited range of energies, so we instead use our own estimate for the separatrix from Eq.~\eqref{eq:separatrix_fit}.
 We also tested this resummation on the scattering information provided in \cite{B2B_paper3}, but found the 4PM resummed results to be significantly more accurate.
-For simplicity we will refer to the conservative contributions up to 4PN expansion as ``4PN'' and the 4PM conservative contributions as ``4PM'' in all our figures.
-We also note that we found the non-conservative contributions in both the PN and PM expansions for the scattering angle to be negligible, and we did not include them in our figures since the results were indistinguishable from the conservative contribution alone.
+For simplicity we will refer to the 4PN local contributions as ``4PN'' and the 4PM conservative contributions as ``4PM'' in all our figures.
+We also note that we found the radiative contributions in the PM expansion and the nonlocal contribution in the PN expansion for the scattering angle to be negligible, and we did not include them in our figures since the results were indistinguishable.
 Likewise, the resummed conservative 4PM and resummed full 4PM scattering angle showed negligible differences.
-For simplicity, we therefore only use the conservative contribution to the scattering angle for this work.